Stories submitted by families are not edited by BDSRA.

 “There’s a lot we don’t understand yet,” said Dr. Erika Augustine, a senior instructor of

-neurology and pediatrics at the University of Rochester’s Batten Disease Center.
+neurology and pediatrics at the University of pharmacy on line viagra Rochester’s Batten Disease Center.

 Over time, the damage causes blindness, dementia and a loss of muscle control, she said.
 As the disease progresses, a child’s body becomes less able to fight infections.